 AAM Quality Certification

-Companies that successfully complete certification will be featured on a AAM Quality Certified whitelist that will carry through all sales channels—direct, private networks, open exchanges—to open the door for more transparency, confidence and ultimately better business results for both publishers and advertisers.
+Publishers that successfully complete certification are featured on an AAM Quality Certified list that will carry through all sales channels—direct, private networks and open exchanges—to open the door for more transparency, confidence and better business results for publishers and buyers.